 Click here for AAFP document "Resolution Guidelines" developed for the 2009 National Conference of Special Constituencies.
 This 5-page PDF explains the merits and objectives of resolutions, as well as includes sample resolutions with explanations of how they meet the various criteria.

-Click here for a sample blank resolution format that can be downloaded or printed for you to use when putting together your resolution(s).
+Click here (coming soon) for a sample blank resolution format that can be downloaded or printed for you to use when putting together your resolution(s).